jrtabash/stock_portfolio/README.md

-    -x, --exclude <exclude>       Exclude stocks by type or symbols; one of stock, etf or a comma separated list of symbols -e, --export <export_file>    Export gains and losses table to a csv file -i, --include <include>       Include stocks by type or symbols; one of stock, etf or a comma separated list of symbols -o, --orderby <order_by>      Order stocks by one of symbol, type, date, days, price, net, pct, size or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as 'symbol,type,date,quantity,base_price' including a header line.
+    -x, --exclude <exclude>       Exclude stocks by type or symbols; one of stock, etf or a comma separated list of symbols -e, --export <export_file>    Export gains and losses table to a csv file -i, --include <include>       Include stocks by type or symbols; one of stock, etf or a comma separated list of symbols -o, --orderby <order_by>      Order stocks by one of symbol, type, date, days, price, net, pct, div, size or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as 'symbol,type,date,quantity,base_price' including a header line.
 Supported type values include stock and etf
 ```